 It was transferred to the Smithsonian in 1970 following a NASA-sponsored tour of American cities.
-The Apollo CM Columbia has been designated a "Milestone of Flight" by the Museum and is displayed almost directly under the permanent location of 1903 Wright Flyer, the first successful airplane.
+The Apollo CM Columbia has been designated a "Milestone of Flight" by the Museum and, until the renovation which started in 2018, was displayed almost directly under the location of 1903 Wright Flyer, the first successful airplane.

 Courtesy National Air and Space Museum, Smithsonian Institution.